paulquin/gudetamaclock/README.md

 To customize your location, change weather.py and moonphase.py with respect to your location

-I recommend adjust the "special days" in graphics.py as not everyone has the same birthday
+I recommend adjusting the "special days" in graphics.py as not everyone has the same birthday